How to tackle TPS assumed knowledge work

 Students coming to TPS classes before May 2017 received their joining instructions before Christmas.
-Students due to attend classes in in May 2017 will receive their joining instructions approximately 8 weeks before the class start date.
+Students who are due to attend classes in May 2017 will receive their joining instructions approximately eight weeks before the class start date.

 The recommended pre-course study hours vary from subject to subject.
 Everyone needs to complete all four TPS subjects at some point, so don’t worry; if you have a larger number of hours for this course, it will even out on a later course.

 Read on to find out why it’s hugely important to spend time on the TPS pre-course work before coming to class.

 The TPS pre-course is split into 2 areas: